openjs-foundation/cross-project-council/proposals/stage-0/SECURITY_REPORTING/README.md

 - 100% of Impact, Growth, and At-Large projects have:
     - Security policy on GitHub
     - Vulnerability reporting mechanism (email or VDP)
-- 100% projects graduating from Incubation have a security policy on GitHub
+- 100% of projects graduating from Incubation have a security policy on GitHub

 ## Why this proposal is important